botbuildtra/HighFrequencyTradingSVMs/README.md

-The entire process of fit-transforming out data to the OU process followed by training and evaluating 320,800 hyperparameter combinations on all 2005 folds took around 12 hours on an i9-9900k.
+The entire process of fit-transforming out data to the OU process followed by training and evaluating 320,800 hyperparameter combinations on all 2005 folds took around 12 hours on an intel i9-9900k.
 This could have been sped up using dask's GridSearchCV implementation.

 One thing to note is that the SVM library that scikit-learn uses (libSVC).